withastro/docs/src/pages/en/guides/styling.md

 </div>
 ```

-If two rules have the same specificity, then the _order of appearance_ is evaluated, and the last rule will take precedence:
+If two rules have the same specificity, then the _order of appearance_ is evaluated, and the last rule's value will take precedence:
 ```astro title="MyComponent.astro"
 <style>
   h1 { color: purple }